I use this avocado mayo as a low-carb salad dressing, spread it on keto sandwiches, or simply use it as a dip. It only has 1g net carbs per serving!

 How long does avocado mayo last in the fridge?

 Fresh avocado mayo that you make at home will last about 4 days in the refrigerator.
-I suggest making a small batch so that you don’t waste ingredients.
-This is why I only used one avocado!
+I suggest making a small batch so that you don't waste ingredients.
+Its why I only use one avocado in this recipe!

 Does this taste good on burgers?

-Yes, this tastes perfect on a grilled burger.
-Top it with some onions and cheese and you have a BBQ dream come true.
+Oh, you better believe it!
+Top the grilled burger off with some onions and cheese and you have a BBQ dream come true.

 Keto-Friendly Mayo Made With Avocados: The Perfect Condiment

-This avocado mayo is a delicious way to add a boost of healthy fats to your diet.
+if you make avocado mayo, you'll find it really is a delicious way to add a boost of healthy fats to your diet.
 When you take a small taste, your eyes will pop with how delicious it really is!
-You’ll find new creative ways to use it just because of how yummy it tastes.
+You'll find new creative ways to use it just because of how yummy it tastes.